-For the purpose of maintaining communications between labor and management in order to cooperatively discuss and solve problems of mutual concern, representatives of Lodge 1000 shall meet monthly with management of the Water Department.
+For the purpose of maintaining communications between labor and management in order to cooperatively discuss and solve problems of mutual concern, representatives of Lodge 1000 shall meet monthly with management of the Water and/or Public Works

+Department upon request from either party.
 Meetings shall be scheduled at a time, place and date mutually agreed upon.
 These meetings may be attended by a representative of the International Association of Machinists and Aerospace Workers, AFL-CIO.